IMA Policy

 Built-in Policy Rules

 Built-in policy rules are compiled into the kernel.
-Their contents cannot be changed, but some can be replaced at boot time or runtime.
-They are specified using the Boot Command Line Arguments.
-The policy rules added when secure boot is enabled in the firmware are not replaced.
+Their contents cannot be changed but can be replaced by a Boot Time Custom Policy and/or a Runtime Custom Policy.
+They are specified using the Boot Command Line Arguments ima_policy.

 The boot command selects the built-in policy.
 The command can be specified on the boot command line (single boot) or in the grub configuration file (persistent).